azagniotov/stubby4j/README.md

 ### 2.0.3 (SNAPSHOT)

 * Typo in test was giving wrong indication that when `file` not set, stubbed response fallsback to `body` [BUG]
+* Eliminated implicit test to test dependencies in AdminPortalTest that was causing issues when running the tests under JDK 1.7 [BUG]
+* Added convenience method in StubbyClient `updateStubbedData` [ENHANCEMENT]

 ### 2.0.2